CESNET/dp3/docs/data_model.md

 - any kind of relationship between entities
 - linkning dynamic entities to entities with static data

-> As our example so far contains only one entity, we currently have no need for relationships.
+> As our example so far contains only one entity type, we currently have no need for relationships.
 > However, if we wanted to track the different **bus drivers** driving individual buses,
 > relationships would come in quite handy.
-> The bus driver is a separate entity, and can drive multiple buses during the day.
+> The bus driver is a separate entity type, and can drive multiple buses during the day.
 > The current bus driver will be represented as an observation link between the bus and the driver,
 > as can be seen in the [resulting configuration](../configuration/db_entities/).